 Even though traveling alone doesn't have to mean you'll be lonely, it's totally okay if you DO feel that way sometimes.

 How to deal with it: When I'm feeling particularly lonely on a trip, I try to be proactive about it.
-Sometimes this means hopping on Skype with a friend back home, or even just chatting to someone on Facebook for a bit.
+Sometimes this means hopping on Skype with a friend back home, or even just chatting to someone on social media for a bit.
 If it's during the day, I might join a free walking tour or a day trip, where I'm pretty much guaranteed to meet other travelers.
 Other times I just go somewhere where there are lots of people, like a park or restaurant or local event.
 Even if I don't end up talking to anyone, sometimes just being around other people can help!

 Sorry to burst any romantic travel bubble you may still have in your head, but not every day is going to be exciting when you travel.
 You will have slow travel days and bad weather days and, yes, days where you just feel a bit bored.
 And that's fine!